MaximeFth/Machine_learning_2020/README.md

 #cd scripts
 #python run.py [model]
-(model by default is logistic regression)
+By not precising the model, the default and best model, logistic regression, will be picked.

 Submissin file will be created in data/